 Q: What advice do you have for a customer looking to hire a provider like you?

 A: To be satisfied with what they are giving me.
 Then I´ll try to take that further.
 I´m just an enhancer.
-So being presented to a song that´s 100% finished production-wise is always the best starting point.
+So being presented to a song that´s 100% finished production-wise is always a great starting point.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?